Lala Shevket: Post-government and Liberal Party

 In January 1993, Shevket was appointed as the Extraordinary and Plenipotentiary Ambassador, making her the first woman ambassador in the history of Azerbaijan.
-Despite her subsequent appointment as ambassador to the UN, she refused to go to New York for 8 months, creating a precedent in world practice, as she could not represent policies that were unacceptable to her.
+Despite her subsequent appointment as ambassador to the United Nations (UN), she refused to go to New York for 8 months, creating a precedent in world practice, as she could not represent policies that were unacceptable to her.

 In 1995, Shevket founded the Liberal Party of Azerbaijan and became its leader after being elected at the Constituent Conference on 3 June 1995.
 In 1998, Shevket, along with four other potential candidates, boycotted the elections.

 On 7 June 2003, during the Liberal Party Congress, Shevket resigned from the party to launch her presidential campaign as an independent candidate, further contributing to the political tradition of Azerbaijan.

 As the leader of the National Unity Movement and the Liberal Party of Azerbaijan, Shevket led the 70-candidate list of the Liberal Party in the 2005 Parliamentary Elections.
 Shevket achieved a decisive victory in her constituency, which was officially recognized by the Central Election Commission.
 However, due to widespread falsification, the victory of at least 11 Liberal Party candidates was not officially recognized.
 The Central Election Commission and the courts either ignored their complaints or baselessly rejected them.
 Additionally, approximately 50 candidates from the Liberal Party's ally, the "Azadliq" Bloc, were also denied their victory.
 When commencing her campaign, Lala Shevket stated, "I am not fighting for a parliamentary seat, but for my nation."

 On 17 February 2006, the "Azadliq" Political Bloc was formed, consisting of three major oppositional political parties: the Azerbaijan Liberal Party, the Popular Front Party, and the Citizens and Development Party.
 The Bloc has played a significant role in the opposition's struggle for democracy and human rights in Azerbaijan.

 In 2008, Shevket, along with other opposition leaders, boycotted the presidential election due to the complete lack of freedom and openness in the country, as well as the absence of even the minimal requirements for a free and fair election.

 In 2010, prior to the parliamentary elections, the "Azadliq" Political Bloc was disbanded following the Popular Front Party's decision to form a coalition with the Musavat Party.
 The Azerbaijan Liberal Party participated in the parliamentary elections alongside its ally, the Citizens and Development Party from the disbanded "Azadliq" Bloc, as well as the Green Party and the Movement of Intelligentsia, forming the Election Bloc "For Human."
 However, the elections were marred by widespread falsification, preventing any opposition members from entering the Parliament.